qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

   Raster layer

 ``Z factor`` [number]
   Vertical exaggeration.
-This parameter is useful when you are working with a raster in **geographic coordinate system** (X and Y are in degrees) while the elevation information is expressed in numbers.
-You can use the *Z factor* to correctly handle the final result without reprojecting the final raster.
+This parameter is useful when the Z units differ from the X and Y ones, for example miles and meters.
+You can use this parameter to adjust the final result

   Default: *1.0*